Crohn's disease: Medication

-Acute treatment uses medications to treat any infection (normally antibiotics) and to reduce inflammation (normally aminosalicylate anti-inflammatory drugs and corticosteroids).
-When symptoms are in remission, treatment enters maintenance, with a goal of avoiding the recurrence of symptoms.
+Acute treatment uses medications to treat any infection (normally antibiotics) and to reduce inflammation (normally corticosteroids).
+When symptoms are in remission, treatment enters maintenance, intending to avoid the recurrence of symptoms.
 Prolonged use of corticosteroids has significant side-effects; as a result, they are, in general, not used for long-term treatment.
-Alternatives include aminosalicylates alone, though only a minority are able to maintain the treatment, and many require immunosuppressive drugs.
-It has been also suggested that antibiotics change the enteric flora, and their continuous use may pose the risk of overgrowth with pathogens such as Clostridium difficile.
+Alternatives include aminosalicylates alone, though only a minority can maintain the treatment, and many require immunosuppressive drugs.
+It has also been suggested that antibiotics change the enteric flora, and their continuous use may pose the risk of overgrowth with pathogens such as Clostridioides difficile.

-Medications used to treat the symptoms of Crohn's disease include 5-aminosalicylic acid (5-ASA) formulations, prednisone, immunomodulators such as azathioprine (given as the prodrug for 6-mercaptopurine), methotrexate, and anti-TNF therapies and monoclonal antibodies, such as infliximab, adalimumab, certolizumab, vedolizumab, ustekinumab, and natalizumab.
-Hydrocortisone should be used in severe attacks of Crohn's disease.
+Medications used to treat the symptoms of Crohn's disease include 5-aminosalicylic acid (5-ASA) formulations, prednisone, immunomodulators such as azathioprine (given as the prodrug for 6-mercaptopurine), methotrexate, and anti-TNF therapies and monoclonal antibodies, such as infliximab, adalimumab, certolizumab, vedolizumab, ustekinumab, natalizumab,risankizumab-rzaa, and upadacitinib Hydrocortisone should be used in severe attacks of Crohn's disease.
 Biological therapies are medications used to avoid long-term steroid use, decrease inflammation, and treat people who have fistulas with abscesses.
 The monoclonal antibody ustekinumab appears to be a safe treatment option, and may help people with moderate to severe active Crohn's disease.
 The long term safety and effectiveness of monoclonal antibody treatment is not known.
 The monoclonal antibody briakinumab is not effective for people with active Crohn's disease and it is no longer being manufactured.

-The gradual loss of blood from the gastrointestinal tract, as well as chronic inflammation, often leads to anemia, and professional guidelines suggest routinely monitoring for this.
-Adequate disease control usually improves anemia of chronic disease, but iron deficiency may require treatment with iron supplements.
-Guidelines vary as to how iron should be administered.
-Besides, other problems include a limitation in possible daily resorption and an increased growth of intestinal bacteria.
-Some advise parenteral iron as first line as it works faster, has fewer gastrointestinal side effects, and is unaffected by inflammation reducing enteral absorption.
+The gradual loss of blood from the gastrointestinal tract, as well as chronic inflammation, often leads to anemia, and professional guidelines suggest routine monitoring for this.

-Other guidelines advise oral iron as first-line with parenteral iron reserved for those that fail to adequately respond as oral iron is considerably cheaper.
-All agree that severe anemia (hemoglobin under 10g/dL) should be treated with parenteral iron.
-Blood transfusion should be reserved for those who are cardiovascularly unstable, due to its relatively poor safety profile, lack of long-term efficacy, and cost.
+Immunosuppressant therapies, infection risks and vaccinations

+Many people affected by Crohn's disease need immunosuppressant therapies, which are known to be associated with a higher risk of contracting opportunistic infectious diseases and of pre-neoplastic or neoplastic lesions such as cervical high-grade dysplasia and cancer.

+Many of these potentially harmful diseases, such as Hepatitis B, Influenza, herpes zoster virus, pneumococcal pneumonia, or human papilloma virus, can be prevented by vaccines.

+Compared to the rest of the population, people affected by IBD are known to be at higher risk of contracting some vaccine-preventable diseases such as the flu and pneumonia.

+Nevertheless, despite the increased risk of infections, vaccination rates in people with IBD are known to be suboptimal and may also be lower than vaccination rates in the general population.